namiri-tech/docs-rdme-ke/docs/REF/transaction-status.md

 * Get notifications on transaction statuses via [Callback URLs](https://ke.docs.digitax.tech/docs/callback-urls#/)
 * Throttling traffic between the businesses throughput and eTIMS

-This functionality is possible due to the DigiTax Queueing system.
+These features are possible due to the DigiTax Queueing system.

 > 📘 You don't run the risk of double-entry
 >